- Application Process and Required Documents

 The FDA Oncology Center of Excellence Summer Scholars Program is designed to introduce high school students with an interest in STEM (science, technology, engineering, or medicine) to the cancer drug development process and career opportunities in government, regulatory medicine, and cancer advocacy.

-The six-week program based at the FDA campus in Silver Spring, Maryland, offers students exposure to the drug development pathway, including:
+The three-week virtual program, July 12-30, 2021, offers students exposure to the drug development pathway, including:

 - Comprehensive introduction to the cancer drug development process, including pre-clinical research, clinical trials, drug manufacturing, FDA review, and drug marketing and utilization.